JakimPL/SampleToNES/README.md

 ## Overview

-_SampleToNES_ (`sampletones`) is a WAV converter that transforms audio signals to 2A03 NES music chip basic oscillators instructions:
+_SampleToNES_ (`sampletones`) is a WAV converter that transforms audio signals into basic oscillator instructions for the 2A03 NES audio chip:
 * 2x pulse
 * triangle
 * noise

 without using any DPCM samples.

-_SampleToNES_ allows exporting reconstructed audio files as [_FamiTracker_](http://famitracker.com/) `.fti` instruments
+_SampleToNES_ allows exporting reconstructed audio as [_FamiTracker_](http://famitracker.com/) `.fti` instruments

-It supports also:
+It also supports:

-* wide range of NES frequencies, from 15 Hz to 600 Hz, including two most common standards:
+* a wide range of NES frequencies, from 15 Hz to 600 Hz, including the two most common standards:
     * NTSC (60 Hz)
     * PAL (50 Hz)
 * various sample rates, from 8000 Hz to 192,000 Hz
-* reconstruction limited to only selected oscillator:
+* reconstruction limited to a selected oscillator:
     * `pulse1`
     * `pulse2`
     * `triangle`